-The board usually meets 6:00 at the Administration Building.
+The board usually meets at the Administration Building at 6:00 p.m.
 In the event that large attendance is anticipated, the board may meet at Gladewater High School Auditorium.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and at the Administration Building at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and the Administration Building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.